Not keen on Bali? The ubiquitous Bintang singlet not your type of travel wear? Fortunately for the adventure

 There is an existing luxury, eco diving resort here right in the

 One of Indonesia’s northernmost islands, and known in history as the spice islands.
 It was an important base for allied troops used in the WWII battle for the liberation of the Philippines.

 Once known as Billiton – the source of the Aussie mining giant’s name BHP Billiton – the tin mines are closed and the welcome sign is out for adventure travelers.
 This is about as close to paradise as you can get.
 Some of the smaller islands offshore have white

 Although it hasn’t made it onto the government’s official list the local community is keen to develop it as a tourist destination.

 “Gobsmackingly stunning empty beaches, crazy tall top-hat-roofed thatched clan houses, ritual-filled daily life and one of the few remaining living megalithic cultures in the world, are all just a one-hour flight from Bali.
 Try to get there for the annual Pasola, a ritual horseback spear-throwing war.”
 Sally Arnold Travelfish.org

 If you’re going to be this isolated make sure you have travel insurance.
 WorldNomads.com provides coverage for any medical emergency.

 (lead image: Sally Arnold for travelfish.org)

-Crime can be a major problem throughout Indonesia, though it is most serious in large cities like Kuta and Jakarta.
+Crime can be a major problem throughout Indonesia, though it's most serious in large cities like Kuta and Jakarta.
 Check out how you can try to avoid trouble and stay safe.